- The first women photographers

 9. Lee Miller – From Fashion Covers to the Battlefield

-Elizabeth “Lee” Miller (1907-1977) was an American model and one of the women photographers, recognized for her work at Vogue and during World War II.
+Elizabeth “Lee” Miller (1907-1977) was an American model and one of the female photographers, recognized for her work at Vogue and during World War II.

 In the 1920s, Miller achieved a successful career as a model in New York City, before moving to Paris where she became Man Ray’s (1890-1976) assistant, muse, and lover.
 Soon, she would open her own studio and collaborate with Ray on his projects.
 Being exposed to Surrealism, Miller embraced many of her lover’s methods, such as solarization (the effect of tone reversal in photographs).

 Miller returned to New York City in 1932 and opened her second studio, earning a living from advertising photography and portraits.
 She contributed to Vogue, both as a model and a photographer.